 - Coat the meat in seasoned flour.

 - Place the meat in one layer and brown on both sides.
-Take them out and repeat the process until all the meat is browned.
+Remove them and place them on a plate while you repeat the process until all the meat is browned.

-- Add the remaining butter and oil to the empty pot and let the mixture heat up.
+- Add the remaining butter and oil to the empty pot and let the mixture start sizzling.

 - Add the grated vegetable mixture to the pot and fry lightly until semi-cooked.

 - Add the meat to the vegetable mixture.